grafana/meta-monitoring-chart/docs/installation.md

    kubectl create namespace meta
    ```

-1. Create a secret with the user and password for the local Minio:
+1. Create a secret named `minio` with the user and password for the local Minio:

    ```
    kubectl create secret generic minio -n meta \